Py-AMS/pyams-file/src/pyams_file/doctests/thumbnails.rst

-Selections allow to select parts of your image of a selected ratio; they can also be used, in different circumstances, to provide custom parts of an image which will be used in responsive mode in a "<picture />" HTML tag; selections are given names based on the different Bootstrap medias sizes ("xs", "sm", "md" and "lg"), and on custom predefined aspect ratios: "portrait", "square", "pano", "card" and "banner" which are used inside PyAMS:
+Selections allow to select parts of your image of a selected ratio; they can also be used, in different circumstances, to provide custom parts of an image which will be used in responsive mode in a "<picture />" HTML tag; selections are given names based on the different Bootstrap medias sizes ("xs", "sm", "md", "lg" and "xl"), and on custom predefined aspect ratios: "portrait", "square", "pano", "card" and "banner" which are used inside PyAMS:

     >>> th6 = thumbs.get_thumbnail('sm')